 When you file bankruptcy under Chapter 7, you have the option of filing jointly with your spouse.
 Or, you can file alone.
 Your bankruptcy estate will include your ownership interest in the property, but not your spouse's ownership interest.

 If you and your spouse file jointly, your case will include

-When you file for bankruptcy, either alone or with your spouse, you may file under Chapter 7 or Chapter 13 of the Bankruptcy Code.
-If you file under Chapter 7, the bankruptcy trustee may take any of your property that is not exempt under the laws of your state (or the federal exemption laws, if your state allows you to use them).
-If you have valuable nonexempt property, the trustee will likely take it, sell it, and distribute the proceeds to your creditors.
+When you file under Chapter 7, the bankruptcy trustee can take any of your property that is not exempt (protected) under the laws of your state (or the federal exemption laws, if your state allows you to use them).
+The trustee will sell it and distribute the proceeds to your creditors.
 You get to keep your exempt property.
-(To learn more about exemptions, and find links to each state's exemption list, see Bankruptcy Exemptions - What Do I Keep When I File for Bankruptcy?)
+(To learn more about exemptions, and find links to each state's exemption list, see Bankruptcy Exemptions: An Overview.)

 As you can see, whether to file jointly or separately for bankruptcy is an important choice, and one that may have major repercussions.
 The decision depends on state law, your financial situation, and other factors.
 If you have any questions or want to review your options, you should consult with an experienced bankruptcy attorney.